Qinyuehu/scotted/source/_posts/2014-03-29-systemd-is-in-the-trees.markdown

  - software
 ---

-You read that right - systemd "is in the trees...
-It's coming!"*\**
+You read that right - systemd is "in the trees...
+It's coming!" *

 If you pay attention to things happening in the world of Linux, you probably know that [systemd](http://freedesktop.org/wiki/Software/systemd/) will be